Kailash Purryag

-Biography
+Early life and background

-Rajkeswur Purryag, better known as Kailash, was born on 12 December 1947 in Camp Fouquereaux, Mauritius.
-He is a Bihari Mauritian and his ancestors originated from the Indian state of Bihar.
+Rajkeswur Purryag, better known as Kailash, was born on 12 December 1947 in Camp Fouquereaux, Phoenix, Mauritius.
+He was a Bihari Mauritian and his ancestors originated from the Indian state of Bihar.
+His ancestry is traced from a Nonia caste family of Bihar.
 He attended the Shree Shamboonath Government School and later the Mauritius College.
 He was sworn in as attorney-at-law in 1973.
-The same year he joined the Mauritian Labour Party.
+The same year, he joined the Mauritian Labour Party.
 He became general secretary of the party in 1984 and president in 1995.